codebar/tutorials/sql/lesson1/tutorial.md

 Open this fiddle that will have the data shown in the tables above already loaded: https://sqliteonline.com/#fiddle-5be8825d749e251ljod9s39t

-* L1.1 Show all the data available of all the persons.
+* L1.1 Show all the data available of all the people.
-* L1.2 Show the name and Country of residence of all the persons 23 years old or above.
+* L1.2 Show the name and Country of residence of all the people 23 years old or above.
-* L1.3 Show the name and age of all the persons living in UK.
+* L1.3 Show the name and age of all the people living in UK.
-* L1.4 Show the name and age of all the persons not living in their birth place.
+* L1.4 Show the name and age of all the people not living in their birth place.
-* L1.5 Show the distinct countries of residence of all the persons.
+* L1.5 Show the distinct countries of residence of all the people.
-* L1.6 Show the distinct studies of the persons having less than 2 children.
+* L1.6 Show the distinct studies of the people having less than 2 children.

 ---
 This ends our **SQL Lesson 1**.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.